CYBERHIPPIECO/SLICE/README.md

 - you can get a spatial interpreter (step 1 - mechanic unlock)
 - lines change lengths as the 3d objects move through 2-dimensional space.

+In VR/AR version it would look like actual transfer between dimensions - you'd suddenly start seeing monumental 3d objects as you explore the lines (get closer to them).